parent Reviews of this workshop

 Tuesday, July 21

-Is this for me?
-I will have a free live Q&A about this on Substack soon.
-Or for personalized guidance, book a 60-minute Consult Call so I can help you decide if this is your next best step or if something else would be better for your situation.
+For more personalized guidance, book a 60-minute Consult Call so I can help you decide if this is your next best step.

 Questions?
 Send me your questions in the link below.
+Or message me here to request a spot in the class!

 I hope you will join me this summer!